jackdeterman/cse15l-lab-reports/Labreport4/labreport4.md

 <br>

-For this step, I typed `git clone` and then `Ctrl + V` into my terminal.
-I had copied the GitHub address from my repository, and so <br>
-I did not need to type out  `git@github.com` blah blah blah.
+For this step, I typed `git clone` and then `Ctrl + V` into my terminal, followed by `Enter`.
+I had copied the GitHub address from my <br> repository, and so I did not need to type out  `git@github.com` blah blah blah.
 <br>
 <br>